 Nationality: Australian (Chinese descent)

 Known for: With her signature bubble gum pink hair, Fernanda Ly quickly rose to prominence in the modeling world.
 The Australian beauty of Chinese descent appeared in campaigns for brands like Louis Vuitton, Tiffany & Co. and Dior.
 Fernanda also graced the covers of fashion glossies such as Teen Vogue, Vogue Japan and Vogue Australia.
+To get Fernanda’s pastel hair look, you will want to check out sites that sell Vietnamese hair in a multitude of colors.

 Known for: Tao Okamoto starred in advertising campaigns for top brands such as Ralph Lauren, Dolce & Gabbana, Emporio Armani and Tommy Hilfiger.
 In 2013, she made her first major acting debut in ‘The Wolverine’ where she appeared alongside Hugh Jackman.
 She also played Mercy Graves in 2015’s ‘Batman v Superman: Dawn of Justice’.
 In 2009, Tao landed on the cover of Vogue Japan where she had an entire issue dedicated to herself–making her the first Japanese model with this distinction.